An investigation of the misunderstanding and misuse of the magical arts in modern times

 Spells and wands may summon objects, levitate brooms and stun enemies in the fictional world of Harry Potter, but not in the real world, or none of us would be safe from magic-obsessed twelve-year-olds throwing temper tantrums because a parent told them to go to bed or confiscated their iPad!
 The only bit of 'magic' that is true in the Harry Potter books is the importance placed on the power of the human will.
 "You have to mean it, Harry," shrieks the evil witch Bellatrix at one point in the story.
 It is willpower, aided by imagination and concentration that produce magical effects.
 This is hinted at in the Harry Potter books, but never overtly or very often.
 Consequently, it is not surprising that those reared on a diet of such books and films cling to the misconception that all it takes to be an accomplished wizard or witch is mouthing a few spells and the possession of a 'magic' wand.

 It is this compelling notion that captivates thousands of edgy American teenagers seeking thrills and leads them to want to emulate the miraculous antics of Harry and his chums, all for very little or no effort.
 You might suppose that this woolly-headed pipe-dream is limited to impressionable twelve-year-olds.
 But you would be wrong.
-With a few embellishments, such as 'sigils' and 'servitors' which we shall discuss later, what we have said so far comprises what most people remotely interested in occultism regard as 'magic'.
+With a few embellishments, such as the obsession with sigils and servitors which Bombast and Flitterflop thoroughly debunk in a recent investigation of theirs, what we have said so far comprises what most people remotely interested in occultism regard as 'magic'.
 No wonder it is seen as a quick and easy fix for life's problems by some and utter nonsense by others.
-As we shall now see, both viewpoints are completely wrong because they are based on false premises.
+As we shall now explain, both viewpoints are completely wrong because they are based on false premises.

 Let us deal with the 'quick and easy fix' misconception first.
 This draws many credulous and inexperienced individuals to seek 'magical' solutions for their problems.
 We touched on this in the third of our articles on the esotericism in J. R. R. Tolkien's The Lord of the Rings.
 Therein we quoted from a letter written by Tolkien in which he wrote: "The basic motive for magia. . .is immediacy: speed, reduction of labour, and reduction also to a minimum (or vanishing point) of the gap between the idea or desire and the result or effect."
-However, in the same letter Tolkien says: "magia may not be easy to come by."
+In the Harry Potter books Mrs Weasley's ability to send soup saucepans flying through the air, charm knives into peeling potatoes and getting bread to slice itself accurately mirrors Tolkien's views.
+This is the stuff of fairy-tales not real Magic.
+However, further on in the same letter he writes: "magia may not be easy to come by."
 This explains why so many would-be magicians and witches become disillusioned and disheartened so very quickly when their haphazard and desultory efforts produce little or no objective results.
 Not only is Magic not 'easy' to come by as Tolkien thought, it requires a lifetime, or several, to develop anything like the powers attributed to such magicians as Apollonius of Tyana, Paracelsus or Jesus in the gospels.

 John William Waterhouse — The Magic Circle — oil on canvas, 1886

-What of the accusation that it is utter nonsense?
-As we have seen so far, what passes for Magic in the popular mind is mostly nonsense!
+What of the accusation that Magic is utter nonsense?
+As we have seen so far, what passes for it in the popular mind mostly is nonsense!
 Let us explain.
 Those who go looking for information about Magic on the Internet and in contemporary books, will sooner or later stumble upon a weird subculture, predominantly comprised of testosterone-fuelled males in their early twenties and often much younger.
-Many are obsessed with contacting demons, summoning succubi, conspiracy theories, and spells to obtain money, power and sex—not necessarily all at once!
+Many are obsessed with contacting demons, summoning succubi, conspiracy theories, and using spells to obtain money, power and sex—though not necessarily all at once!
 Others use mind-altering drugs, have low self-esteem, and often suffer from depression and various mental disorders.
-We say this not only from personal experience, but because it is well-known that troubled individuals are drawn to the occult in large numbers, often in the hope that Magic will provide solutions to their problems.
-Sadly, in most cases, dabbling in it only makes things worse.
+We say this not only from personal experience, but because it is well-known that troubled individuals are drawn to the occult like moths to a flame in the hope that Magic will provide solutions to their problems.
+Sadly, in most cases, dabbling with the occult only makes things worse—often much worse.

 Why?
-Because those who offer to help the newcomer on forums and via social media are often most in need of help and guidance themselves.
-Another reason is that even the more mature and sensible online occultists lack the knowledge and basic skills of the least accomplished of their predecessors of the late 19th and 20th centuries.
-If you doubt us, which would be an eminent attitude to adopt, as we ask our readers to take nothing we say on trust, but to think for themselves, then one has only to peruse the articles published in such renowned journals as The Occult Review (1905-1951) and The Occult Observer (1949-51), many of which have been digitised and are available to read online, to see how far standards, not to mention, levels of education and general magical knowledge, have declined during the past 100 years.
+Because those who offer to help the newcomer via social media are often most in need of help and guidance themselves.
+Another reason is that even the more mature and sensible online occultists lack the knowledge and basic skills of the least accomplished of their predecessors.
+If you doubt us, which would be an eminent attitude to adopt, as we ask our readers to take nothing we say on trust, but to think for themselves, then one has only to peruse the articles written by the practising occultists of the past to see how far standards, not to mention, levels of education, morality, and magical knowledge have declined.
+During the last century such respected journals as The Occult Review (1905-1951), The Occult Observer (1949-51) and The Occult Digest (1925-1947) carried articles by such eminent occultists as Max Heindel, Rudolf Steiner, Dion Fortune, Franz Hartmann, H. Spencer Lewis, Israel Regardie and J Michaud PhD.
+These are just three among the many dozens of journals and magazines devoted to the occult sciences which flourished in the last century, many of which have since been digitised and are available to read online.

 This is not some fanciful theory of ours, nor is it intended to frighten off those readers who are using magical means to gain riches, fame or material power, or would like to.
 Rather, it is a simple statement of fact—an occult law which we are all subject to whether we like it or not.
 This is the real meaning of the Faust legend, which despite its fictional elements, is based on this same universal occult law.
 If the debt incurred by the magician is an especially heavy one (and we know of such cases from our own personal experience) it may take many lifetimes to repay it.
 Lifetimes during which the magician will suffer for their past misdeeds, often in the way of ill-health, dire poverty or mental illness.
 You can read more about the fate of such black magicians in The Quest of Ruru, published in full on this website.